x5gtrn/TelegramChannelMessageScraper/README.md

 This authentication is saved in a session file, so you won't need to do it again.

+**Note**: In interactive mode, the session file is named after the username you provide (e.g., `x5gtrn.session`), allowing you to manage multiple accounts easily.

 ### Output

 The script will:
 1. Connect to Telegram
-2. Identify admin users in the channel
+2. (Interactive mode only) Display your joined channels for selection
-3. Fetch all admin messages with a progress bar
+3. Fetch all messages from the selected/specified channel with a progress bar
+4. Automatically exclude your own posts
-4. Save messages to `messages.csv` (or configured filename)
+5. Save messages to `messages.csv` (or configured filename)

-Example output:
+Example output (Direct Mode):
 ```
-Successfully connected to Telegram!
+Successfully connected to Telegram as Daisuke (@x5gtrn)
 Fetching messages from: Example Channel
-Channel ID: 1234567890
+Channel ID: -1001234567890
-Identifying admin users...
-Found admin: 123456
-Found admin: 789012
+Note: Typically, only admins can post in channels.
+Fetching all posts.
+(Your own posts will be excluded)
+Counting messages...
+Total messages to process: 5000

 Fetching messages (resuming from ID: 0)...
-Total messages to process: 5000
 Processing messages: 100%|████████████████| 5000/5000 [05:30<00:00, 15.15it/s]

-Total admin messages collected: 1234
+Total messages collected: 1234
 Successfully saved 1234 messages to messages.csv
 Progress file cleared.
 ```